 (c) sections 155, 159, 160, 161, 162 and 163 of the Equal Opportunity Act 1984 apply as if they were set out in this Act.

-30. Revival of sentence after parole etc.
+30. Spent conviction not revived after parole etc. cancelled

 If a conviction of a person has become spent under this Act, it is not revived by reason of the fact that the person is subsequently held not to have been discharged from the sentence of imprisonment imposed in respect of that conviction by reason of —

-(a) section 67 of the Sentence Administration Act 2003;
+(a) section 67 of the Sentence Administration Act 2003; or

-(ab) section 70 of the Sentence Administration Act 1995; or
+(ab) section 70 of the Sentence Administration Act 1995 5; or